aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

-A state such as `INVALID_SPECIFICATION` or `REJECTED_BY_PEER` may be shown if the VNet specified in the previous step did not exist, or the Aiven app object wasn\'t given permissions to peer with it.
+A state such as `INVALID_SPECIFICATION` or `REJECTED_BY_PEER` may be shown if the VNet specified in the previous step did not exist, or the Aiven app object wasn't given permissions to peer with it.
 If that occurs, check your configuration and recreate the peering connection in step 12.